RazorCrest00/portfolio/navigation/about.md

    The repository build passed after each assignment section and the final rendered About page was checked for the personalized text and all four image assets.

-EVALUATION GUIDANCE
-Verify the array and for...of loop in the script, the generated grid_container and responsive column declaration, the personal Markdown sections, the four gallery figures, and the three focused commits above.
 When the rubric defines exemplar work as complete requirements plus specific personalization, functional code, responsive presentation, accessibility, and verified SDLC evidence, this implementation provides direct evidence for every one of those qualities.
 -->